milasudril/testfwk/README.md

 # stic
 Simple Test Infrastructure for C++

 This is a simple testing framework for C++, especially designed for Maike integration.
 It is inspired by googletest, but it has no integrated mock system.
 It features IDE-friendly logging in *file*:*line*: *message* format.
 Also, test cases can have arbitrary name.
 For usage, see `test.cpp`.
-Notice that including `stic/stic.hpp` will pull in an implementation of main to the dependency list.
+Notice that including `stic.hpp` will pull in an implementation of main to the dependency list.
 In case one test suite has multiple TU, mark all as type `object`, and add them as dependencies to an application target defined in a stub file, ie

     //@	{
     //@	"targets":[{"name":"test","type":"application","dependencies":[{"ref":"foo.o","rel":"implementation"}]}]